We leave Vung Tau with our bags and lunches packed and say goodbye to our lizard friend. We have learned to coexist.

 Transportation in Vietnam

 Motorbikes are king.
 Vietnam uses more motorbikes than any other country – about 45 million motorbikes for 96 million people.
 Honda is the most popular brand.
 It lasts a long time and is reliable and economical.
 They can travel 120 miles per gallon.
 It is easy to repair and easy to resell.
 Its value is maintained at about 70% of the purchase price which is around $1,200.
-They are some Hondas from 1966 that have been handed down for three generations.
+Some Hondas from 1966 have been handed down for three generations.

 Honda is the generic word for motorbike, even if one has another brand, it would still be referred to as a Honda.